-VERIFICATION OF ASS ESSMENT
+VERIFICATION OF ASSESSMENT

 JPQ Title

 Unit No. / Title

-Assessor In ternal Verifier
+Assessor Int ternal Verifier

-Assessment No. Ī Le ead Verifier
+Assessment No. Le ead Verifier

 Verifier Checklist Comments

 Are accurate qualification details shown?
+Y/N ~

-Are accurate unit details shown?
+Are accurate unit details s shown?
 Y/N 1

 Are clear deadlines for assessment given?
-1
+7

 Is the timescale for the assessment appropriate?
-1
+7

 What are the Learning Outcomes being assessed?

-Do the grading descriptors identified match the Learning Outcomes being assessed? ١
+Do the grading descriptors identified match the Learning Outcomes being assessed?
+1

 Are the appropriate English and maths skills identified on the assessment?
-1
+7

 Will the tasks enable the learner to generate sufficient evidence to be assessed against the range of grading descriptors?
-1
+Y/N ١

 Is the language and presentation used accessible to most learners?
 1

 Are the tasks set appropriate for most learners' current and expected level of knowledge/skill?

 Is it possible to authenticate the learner's individual evidence through this assessment?

 Is the method of assessm nent reliable?
 Y/N

-Overall, is the assignme ent fit for purpose?
+Overall, is the assignment ent fit for purpose?
 Y/N

-e Verifier recommends reme should confirm that the action issued, the
+If 'No' is recorded and the Verifier recommends remedial action before the brief is issued, the Assessor and the Verifier should confirm that the action has been undertaken

 Assessor signature Date

 Verifier signature Date

-Lead Verifier signature (if required) 1 Date
+Lead Verifier signature (if required) Date

 Agreed remedial action required/taken

-Assessor signature I Date
+Assessor signature Date

 Verifier signature Date

 Lead Verifier signature (if required) Date